Rodney Rogers: Early life

-High school career
+High school

 Rogers attended Hillside High School in Durham.
-As an athlete, he was known as "the Durham Bull."
+As an athlete, he was known as "the Durham Bull".
 He was a two-time Greensboro News & Record All-State selection, and was named the 1990 North Carolina state Player of the Year.
 As a junior, he averaged 22.5 points and 9.7 rebounds, and in his senior year he averaged 28.3 points and 12.3 rebounds on a team that finished 27-2 and advanced to the quarterfinals of the state 4-A playoffs.
 He was named McDonald's All-American and scored 17 points in the game.

 College career

 From 1990 until 1993, Rogers played college basketball at Wake Forest University, where he won the 1990–1991 season Rookie of the Year honor (over Grant Hill) and was the Atlantic Coast Conference Player of the Year in 1993, averaging 21.2 points and 7.4 rebounds.
 His final college statistics were 19.3 points and 7.9 rebounds, and he was the number nine draft pick in the 1993 NBA draft for the Denver Nuggets.

 Rogers's college jersey #54 was retired in February 1996 by the Demon Deacons.